 US to send top diplomats to Middle East as regional tensions spread

-US Secretary of State Blinken due to visit as Israel’s war on Gaza widens to Lebanon and threatens to engulf region.
+US Secretary of State Blinken to visit nine countries as Israel’s war on Gaza widens to Lebanon and threatens to engulf region.

 The United States is to engage in a renewed diplomatic push to calm tensions in the Middle East as the region teeters on the brink of a regional conflagration following a suspected Israeli strike on a Hamas leader in Lebanon, twin bombings in Iran and no end in sight to Israel’s war on Gaza.

-US Secretary of State Antony Blinken is scheduled to engage in some shuttle diplomacy while on a whistlestop tour of several countries, with a visit to Israel planned for next week.
+US Secretary of State Antony Blinken will engage in some shuttle diplomacy while on a weeklong whistlestop tour of several countries that begins on Thursday.

 Keep readinglist of 4 items